top of page

 Carl Panzram

-Carl Panzram was seemingly a natural born criminal, displaying criminal behaviour from a very early age.
-A youth offender, Panzram grew to become excessively violent, committing crimes as small as theft to as large as rape and murder.
+Carl Panzram was seemingly a natural born criminal, displaying criminal behavior from a very early age.
+A youth offender, Panzram grew to become excessively violent, committing crimes ranging from theft to rape and murder.
 In one letter to the Society for the Abolishment of Capital Punishment, Carl claimed his motto was "rob em all rape em all and kill em all".
-Hardly an endorsement of Christian morality: It is better to give than to receive (Acts 20:35), flee sexual immorality (1 Corinthians 6:18), whoever hates his brother is a murderer, and no murderer has life abiding in him (1 John 3:15).
+Hardly an endorsement of Christian morality: It is better to give than to receive (Acts 20:35), flee sexual immorality (1 Corinthians 6:18), and no murderer has life abiding in him (1 John 3:15).

 During his life, Panzram had only one friend: Henry Lesser, an officer who had bought him cigarettes.
 In his final letter to his friend, Panzram wrote "In my lifetime I have murdered 21 human beings.
 I have committed thousands of burglaries, robberies Larcenys, arsons and last but not least I have committed sodomy on more than 1,000 male human beings.
 For all of these things I am not the least bit sorry.
 I have no conscience so that does not worry me.
 I don’t believe in Man, God nor devil.
 I hate the whole damed human race including myself."

-As this man's twisted mind seems to have been present in him from the beginning, one can hardly say that atheism lead to Panzram's twisted mentality.
-However, even in the very end, he specifically noted that he does not believe in God.
+As this man's twisted mind seems to have been present in him from early on, one can hardly say that atheism lead to Panzram's twisted mentality.
+However, even in the very end, he specifically noted that he does not believe in God, connecting his unbelief to why he is not the least bit sorry for his life of excessive violence.
 This is far from the only reference to God he made during his life.
-Indeed, several Panzram quotes specifically bash God and set himself against all things holy.
+Indeed, several surviving Panzram quotes specifically bash God and set himself against all things holy.
 Ironically, we can contrast this with psychopaths who have been saved, who swiftly turn from their lives of crime, such as David Wood and Jeffrey Dahmer.
-And yet, I have little doubt that the same people who claim Christianity is evil because it is even slightly mentioned by an excessively evil person would laugh if Panzram was set forth as an example of why atheism is evil.
+Because of the latter two, I know atheists wouldn't respond too kindly to psychopaths being used to show Christianity has a positive effect, so logically, they wouldn't likely respond well to psychopaths being used to show its absence is a bad thing.
+But this means they are inconsistent when they argue in the other direction.

 The Bodysnatch